strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 - [`yq`](https://github.com/mikefarah/yq) - (version 4.2.1 and above) YAML manipulation tool.
     - **Warning:** There are several different `yq` YAML projects in the wild.
 Use [this one](https://github.com/mikefarah/yq).
 You need version 4 or above.
 - [`docker`](https://docs.docker.com/install/) - Docker command line client
+- [`shellcheck`](https://github.com/koalaman/shellcheck) - ShellCheck is a GPLv3 tool that gives warnings and suggestions for bash/sh shell scripts.

 In order to use `make` these all need to be available on your `$PATH`.